The population: composition and social relations

 Silia Nice, freedwoman of a woman, for Gaius Silius Anthus.

 The boy Anthus was run over by a cart.
-"Son of Spurius" means that Anthus was an illegitimate child.
+"Son of Spurius" means that Anthus was an illegitimate child, not born in a legally recognised marriage.

-His father, also called Anthus, was a freed slave of Quintus Volusius.
-He had the child with a fellow-slave
+This means that a slave was involved.
+The father, also called Anthus, was a freed slave of Quintus Volusius, but he had the child when still a slave:

 The "social revolution"